mitsuhiroseino/cozka-react-layout/README.md

 # @cozka/react-layout

 `@cozka/react-layout` is a library that provides a Higher-Order Component (HOC) to add layout functionality to React components.
-It allows you to control how child elements are arranged and apply unified layouts.
+It allows you to control the arrangement of child elements and apply a consistent layout.

 **[日本語の README はこちら](./README.ja.md)**